unional/iso-error/.changeset/old-hats-unite.md

 ---
-'google-cloud-api': major
+'google-cloud-api': patch
 ---

-Add required fields for responses
+Add required fields for responses.
+This is not a breaking change as it is a `out` field changes.